mertanildk/SpringBootProject/README.md

-I learn and i try new things in this repo
+I try and learn new technologies and business rules I want to try in this repo.